rikiitokazu/cg-testing/README.md

 ## ⌨️ Features/Ideas

-- Usng webflow or a framework like three.hs to display the 3d models on the website
+- Usng webflow or a framework like three.js to display the 3d models on the website
 - Have both English and Japanese version of the website

 ## 📱 Design

-Here is a link to the design: (Insert Figna Link)
+Here is a link to the design: (Insert Figma Link)

 ## 💻 Technologies